rehierl/abstract-properties/11-x-hierarchies/11-x-hierarchy-of-trees/0-1-trees-definitions.md

 if both have disjoint sets of nodes and disjoint sets of edges.

 * `(A disjoint-to B) := (N(A) disjoint-to N(B)) and (E(A) disjoint-to E(B))`
-* note - this is the more strict/verbose graph-based definition

 Tree A is **equal** (EQ) to tree B, if both have equal sets of nodes and equal sets of edges.